tylerwray/elixir-plaid/README.md

 <!-- TODO: ADD hexdocs link to Plaid.config type -->

 Each function takes a [`Plaid.config`](http://hexdocslinkhere.com) keyword list as it's trailing argument.
-Authenticated requests require a `client_id` and `secert` at minimum for authenication with the plaid API.
+Authenticated requests require a `client_id` and `secert` at minimum for authentication with the plaid API.

 You can also pass an `env` option as either `:production`, `:development`, or `:sandbox` (default).